-A Visual IVR is a great alternative to a phone menu.
+Web Call-Backs (formerly Visual IVR) are a great alternative to a phone menu.
 It allows your customers to select options on a smartphone screen, rather than replaying the audio options over and over (“Press 1 for X… press 2 for Y…”)

 4. Better accessibility

 One of the biggest turn-offs for customers is not having access to support when they need it!
 No, we’re not just talking about having your phone lines open 24/7 — we’re talking about being there for all your customers, including those who have time constraints and special needs.

 Don’t just consider ease of accessibility for your “average” customer.
 Think of your elderly customers who may struggle to locate an FAQ on your website, closed captioning on videos for your customers who are hard of hearing, and simple website layouts for your customers without access to high-speed internet.